No. 26 Squadron RAF Regiment: History

 The Squadron routinely spent a great deal of time away from home, carrying out an 8-month roulement in the Falklands and being on call to defend the RAF or other UK assets throughout the world as part of the Joint Rapid Deployment Force or NATO Reaction Force (Air).
 The Squadron also deployed in the field role to provide Force Protection for deployed RAF Operating Bases, a role performed as part of the Coalition Forces in Iraq during Operation Telic.

 In July 2004 it was announced that the role of providing Ground Based Air Defence was to be transferred to the Army and the four Royal Air Force Regiment Rapier squadrons (15 Sqn; 16 Sqn; 26 Sqn and 37 Sqn) were to be disbanded.
 Prior to 26 Sqn's disbandment in March 2008, there was time for one last tour of duty as the Falkland Islands Resident Rapier Sqn (RRS) in April–November 2006, during which time the last ever RAF Regiment Rapier missile practice camp (MPC) took place.
 The gunners then amalgamated with those of sister squadron, 15 Sqn RAF Regiment to create a field squadron.
 The combined squadron deployed to Afghanistan for a 6 month tour of duty in August 2007, before 26 Sqn's formal disbandment and march-off in March 2008 from RAF Waddington, its home of the previous 10 years.

 Reactivation in 2010

 On 24 May 2010 the existing Chemical, Biological, Radiological, Nuclear (CBRN) Operations Squadron was renumbered to 26 Squadron RAF Regiment.
-The Squadron's current role is to deliver specialist CBRN defence capabilities at very high readiness in support of national strategic operations both in the UK and abroad.
-This is achieved through sampling and identification of CBRN materials both domestically in the United Kingdom and abroad, support UK explosive anti-terrorist teams and supporting UK Nuclear Accident Response teams (which includes evacuating casualties of such events) to safeguard public and military safety.
+The squadron's role was to "deliver specialist CBRN defence capabilities at very high readiness in support of national strategic operations both in the UK and abroad."
+They did this by sampling and identifying CBRN materials, supporting UK explosive anti-terrorist teams and supporting UK Nuclear Accident Response teams (which includes evacuating casualties of such events) to safeguard public and military safety.

-From August 2011, 27 Squadron also took over responsibility of supplying a Parachute trained Light Role Team Flight.

-The Light Role Team –This concept was born out of a requirement for a rapidly deployable Special Monitoring Teams which operated in the initial operations in Afghanistan in 2001 and in the invasion of Iraq in 2003.
-During this Operation the SMT’s surveyed a total of sixty-eight sites of CBRN Interest in the British AOR.

-The 27 Squadrons LRT Flight consists of two Parachute teams of eight men commanded by a sergeant, with a two-man command element.

 In November 2014, Prince Harry visited the squadron to present them with a new standard.